 The Group currently operates with a low-cost base to maximise the funds that can be spent on exploration and development - value adding activities.
 The Company has five full-time employees including the Managing Director who work with and oversee carefully selected and experienced consultants and contractors.
 During the year the Board of Directors comprised one independent Non-Executive Director, the Managing Director and the Chairman.
-Their profiles are provided on page 14.

 Administration costs are reduced via an arrangement governed by a Management Services Agreement with Sunrise Resources plc, whereby Sunrise Resources pays a share of the cost of head office overheads.
-As at 30 September 2019, Tertiary holds 2.71% of the issued ordinary share capital of Sunrise Resources plc.
+As at the 30 September 2019, Tertiary holds 2.71% of the issued ordinary share capital of Sunrise Resources plc.